 Unlike corrosive, ammonia-based industrial cleaners, Easy-Off is also one of the safest chemical cleaners around.
-You can use it without worrying about damaging your skin, although using gloves is always recommended when handling any cleaning product.
+You can use it without worrying about damaging your skin, although using gloves is always recommended (Amazon) when handling any cleaning product.

 This oven cleaner comes in a 16 oz. aerosol can, which makes it very easy to apply, wipe off and perfect for spot cleaning.
 It works quickly and effectively on mild grease or food stains.
 For tougher spots or to remove stuck-on, burned food bits you can spray the soiled area with Easy-Off and leave it on for up to 12 hours.

 Before you get down on your hands and knees and start scrubbing your oven, you need to check the gas burners.
 Most modern gas ovens have a bottom panel covering the burners yet burned food scraps and sauce have a mysterious way of sneaking down below the panel and clogging your gas burners.